cryptomator/cryptomator.github.io/_i18n/enterprise_en.md

     description: >
       Use CryptoFS for encrypting and decrypting data according to <a href="/security/architecture">Cryptomator's encryption scheme</a>.
       <ul>
-        <li>Encrypt and decrypt Cryptomator compatible data present on the local file system
+        <li>Encrypt and decrypt Cryptomator vaults that are present on the local filesystem
         <li>Suitable for accessing data synchronized to a local directory
         <li>Implements a <code>java.nio.file.spi.FileSystemProvider</code> according to JSR-203 using the CryptoLib library
         <li>Java 8+ compatible